The Colour Technology group focuses on the imaging, measurement and appearance of colour for design and manufacturing applications.

 A substantial proportion of our research is conducted wtih, and funded by, industrial partners such as Samsung, LG, Unilever, Colgate and AkzoNobel.
 We also contribute to policy and international standards published by the International Commission on Illumination (CIE) and the International Organization for Standardization (ISO).

 We actively participate in external charities and organisations.
-Dr Vien Cheung is currently President of the International Colour Association (AIC) and Professor Stephen Westland was President of the Society of Dyers and Colourists in 2018/19.
+Dr Vien Cheung is currently President of the International Colour Association (AIC), Dr Kaida Xiao is Associate Director of CIE Division 1 (Vision and Colour) and Professor Stephen Westland was President of the Society of Dyers and Colourists in 2018/19.
 We have also had key roles in the Society for Imaging Science and Technology (IS&T).

 We actively participate in Future Fashion Factory (FFF), a £5.4 million R&D partnership led by the University of Leeds that explores and develops new digital and advanced technology to boost the design of high-value creative products.
 Professor Westland leads the AI and data strand of the FFF’s research.